 Trinity has always been a community-orientated church.
 In the 1980s we participated in a self-examination process called “Vitalization” - looking at who we were as a congregation and establishing priorities.
 As a result of this process, affordable subsidized non-market housing emerged as a priority.
 A discernment process arrived at a congregational consensus of building a project serving both families and seniors together.
 Trinity had land beyond the parking lot which was not being used.
 Funding came from both levels of government.
 Eventually the property was leased for a period of 60 years to Stewart House Society who have ably managed the project since 1994 supporting the housing needs of handicapped, seniors, and families.

 Women's organizations have been a vital part of the church over the years.
 In the early years there were two official groups, the Women's Auxiliary and the Women's Missionary Society.
 In 1962 these two groups were officially amalgamated into The United Church Women (UCW).
 Among the many lasting UCW projects is the Thrift Shop, which started in 1965 as a once a month sale.
-Thrift is now open twice a week throughout most of the year.
-Trinity has never stood still.
+Thrift is now closed until further notice, due to the COVID crisis.

 In 1999, a neighbouring church in downtown PoCo was condemned when an underground river started undermining the foundation.
 When we heard that the parishioners of St. Catherine's of Alexandria Anglican needed a new place to worship, we invited them to share our premises.
-We still enjoy sharing our worship space and fellowship with them.
+They now worship with St. Laurence Anglican in Coquitlam.